outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - organize examples of logic for functions (interface query design logic)

-  - add functionality (or associated attributes) with components have common motion functions & user-defined connecting functions
+  - add functionality (or associated attributes) with components with base/core functions included, components which can be connected with user-defined functions
     - this can add functionality to products to reduce need for producing new versions
     - physical components:
+      - use a sensor (indicating position to lift away from) as input to another sensor (lifting sensor) with connecting function (fetch position to move away from, direct lift away from position, initiate lift)
         - add sensors with user-defined connecting functions & prioritized sensor functions
           - if a sensor on top of trash can has function "lift" and can take input like "heat motion in range", add user-defined connecting function to another sensor not on lid that the sensor on top can use as a reference point to find direction to move in (away from other sensor)
     - code components/functions
       - user-defined connecting function like "query regularly for a function that can do this (publish, copy, export, search, build), and when found, add to querying component"
-      - find connecting function like 'abstraction' to add functionality like 'handling other inputs' or attributes like 'flexibility'
+      - find connecting function like 'abstraction' to add functionality like 'handling other inputs' or attributes like 'flexibility' and distribute flexibility to other accessible components
+      - hook a search function component up to input component (filters) using user-defined connecting functions (input filters to search on)

   - function-usage-intent::output or demand::supply combination/merging/building/matching functions (alternatively formatted as a solution-finding query for a problem or lack-resource matching function) as an alternative solution to ads